AlfaSierra92/GraphQL06/GraphQL.md

 For Postman, cURL or similar, just remember to use the url
 1. [http://localhost:7001/graphql](http://localhost:7001/graphql) to access the *product-service* endpoint;
-2. [http://localhost:7002/graphql](http://localhost:7002/graphql)  to access the *recommendation-service* endpoint;
-3. [http://localhost:7003/graphql](http://localhost:7003/graphql)  to access the *review-service* endpoint;
+3. [http://localhost:7003/graphql](http://localhost:7003/graphql)  to access the *review-service* endpoint.
-4. [http://localhost:6999/graphql](http://localhost:6999/graphql)  to access the *product-composite-service* endpoint.

 for the requests.
 If you want to use the GraphiQL interface, instead of external applications, you can access it by using the same urls but changing the endpoint name to *graphiql* (e.g., [http://localhost:7001/graphiql](http://localhost:7001/graphiql)).